From AASL Essential Links

 Education Week, in collaboration with The Milken Exchange on Education Technology.
 Technology Counts Annual reports on technology in education going back to 1997.
 Current report is in Volume 30, Issue 25, and posted online March 17, 2011.
 Each issue has statistics and includes a special report.
 The special report for this issue examines how schools are testing individualized learning.

 Everhart, Nancy, Mardis, Marcia, Johnston, Melissa, Smith, Daniella.
 (2011).
 "From District to Desktop: Making the Most of Broadband in Schools This paper discusses how school librarians can serve as school leaders that assist with the implementation of technology by coordinating efforts and providing ongoing support.

 Farmer, Leslie.
-(March, 2011) "SLJ’s Spending Survey: As the economy limps along and federal dollars dwindle, school librarians are turning into resourceful survivors", School Library Journal, v.57, n.3, posted online March 1, 2011.
+(March, 2012) "SLJ’s Spending Survey: School Library Journal, v.58, issue3, posted online March 1, 2012.
 Biannual survey discusses expenditures in school libraries for print and non-print materials including technology.